 Public cannabis consumption could result in a $600 ticket.
 Thankfully, it appears police aren’t aggressively hunting offenders.

 What’s more, public consumption of cannabis in Las Vegas could result in a $600 ticket.
 Thankfully, it appears the city’s police aren’t aggressively hunting offenders.
-As attorney Carlos Blumberg told Leafly in September, his law firm has seen no rise in the ticketing of tourists since adult-use legalization began on July 1.
+As attorney Carlos Blumberg told Leafly, his law firm has seen no rise in the ticketing of tourists since adult-use legalization began on July 1.

 5 Tips for Getting Yourself Properly High in Vegas

 2. Shop around.
-Vegas’s retail cannabis scene is a mere 18 months old—essentially a still-morphing newborn—and the differences between the retail outlets should be celebrated.
-Among my most highly recommended offerings: Reef Dispensaries, perched at the tip of an industrial-block-filling warehouse grow-op (and a mere block and a half from the Erotic Heritage Museum!); Las Vegas ReLeaf, tucked in a Strip-adjacent shopping center across the street from the world’s largest gift shop; Sahara Wellness (beautifully appointed and open 7 am-1 am daily!); Oasis Cannabis (also beautifully appointed and opens 24 HOURS A DAY); the casual Blum (whose waiting room boasts a half-dozen mirror balls); and Essence, which recently opened an elegant outlet in the 15-miles-south-of-Vegas desert oasis of Henderson.
+Vegas’s retail cannabis scene is young a mere 18 months old—essentially a still-morphing newborn—and the differences between the retail outlets should be celebrated.
+Among my most highly recommended offerings: Reef Dispensaries, perched at the tip of an industrial-block-filling warehouse grow-op (and a mere block and a half from the Erotic Heritage Museum!); Sahara Wellness (beautifully appointed and open 7 am-1 am daily!); Oasis Cannabis (also beautifully appointed and opens 24 HOURS A DAY); the casual Blum (whose waiting room boasts a half-dozen mirror balls); and Essence, which also has an elegant outlet in the 15-miles-south-of-Vegas desert oasis of Henderson.

 4. Medical patients: Know that you will be well taken care of in Vegas, which maintains a firm distinction between recreational and medical cannabis.
 Dispensaries offer menus of high-dose medical products to patients that are off-limits to recreational users.
 (Maureen Dowd would no longer be capable of buying the medically-dosed candy bar that sent her beyond and back.)
 Just be sure to bring your home-state medical card and/or documentation.